QPSC-Design/PSC-ONE/README.md

 ### PSC_OS Boot

-This video demonstrates the PSC system running `PSC_OS` on FPGA hardware.
+This video demonstrates the PSC system running `PSC_OS` on FPGA hardware after boot.
 It shows prime number computation executed on the custom `PSC_RV32ISP` CPU, with results transmitted over UART.
 The demo highlights a fully functional hardware-software stack, from boot to program execution.